 Plug-in | Give Back

-Thank you for helping us reach our goal of $15,000 and beyond this Giving Day!
+Thank you for helping us reach our goal of $15,000 and beyond on our special Giving Day!

 Clean Air Carolina has certainly been the leading organization in helping us to improve the air quality in our region.
 But CAC has also recognized the importance of addressing the critical issue of climate change and has taken on a leadership role in the Charlotte Mecklenburg Climate Leaders network.